statgen/pheweb/README.md

 2. Make a data directory.
 It should be in a location where you can afford to store twice as much data as the size of your input files.
    If you don't have read/write access to it, most of the commands you run later will need to start with `sudo `.

+3. Install dependencies.
+You may install them with `pip2 install -r requirements.txt` (while in this directory).

+   If you get an error about permissions, perhaps `pip2 install --user -r requirements.txt` will work.

-3. Make a python2 virtualenv.
+   If that still doesn't work, make a python2 virtualenv.
    If you don't have `virtualenv` installed, follow the directions [here](https://virtualenv.pypa.io/en/stable/installation/).
    Use these commands to make a virtualenv and install the packages we need:

     ```